-43 Even though the policy was approved, it is not yet implemented.
+&lt;sup>43 Even though the policy was approved, it is not yet implemented.

-44 Indicator OP2.1 - i2 on CSO led natural resource-based enterprises is rated on-track (annex 1)
+&lt;sup>44 Indicator OP2.1 - i2 on CSO led natural resource-based enterprises is rated on-track (annex 1)

-45 This is a considerable contribution of 40 percent to the target of income level only from the selling of green mealies and threshed maize.
+&lt;sup>45 This is a considerable contribution of 40 percent to the target of income level only from the selling of green mealies and threshed maize.

-46 The number of fire occurrences decreased drastically (21 in 2016, 19 in 2017, 0 in 2018) recorded by the SLM project.
+&lt;sup>46 The number of fire occurrences decreased drastically (21 in 2016, 19 in 2017, 0 in 2018) recorded by the SLM project.

-47 Before the SLM interventions fires would cover an area of 44,700 ha and during the SLM period the extent of burnt area reduced to 4,200 ha.
+&lt;sup>47 Before the SLM interventions fires would cover an area of 44,700 ha and during the SLM period the extent of burnt area reduced to 4,200 ha.

-48 Indicator OP2.1 - i3 is rated on-track (annex 1) as is output 2.1.
+&lt;sup>48 Indicator OP2.1 - i3 is rated on-track (annex 1) as is output 2.1.

-- Development of the SDG coordination and implementation guidelines in 2019, to unpack the complexities of SDG coordination and facilitate MFED to carry out its coordination role effectively.49 - Preparation of planning guidelines for integrating SDGs, targets and indicators into national/ sectoral plans and programmes, with a structured five-stage planning process. - Providing capacity building support to relevant governmental institutions for mainstreaming, monitoring and reporting on the SDGs in sector plans and planning frameworks, including a workshop on mainstreaming SDG targets and indicators into the National Development Plan (NDP) 11 Performance Framework. - Undertaking awareness and communication activities such as the sensitization of media practitioners on the SDG agenda, briefing of the Parliamentary Select Committee on the SDGs, and dialogue sessions with civil society and academic institutions.
+- Setting up the institutional mechanisms to effectively coordinate implementation of the SDGs, namely the SDG National Steering Committee, technical task force and SDG National Secretariat. - Development of the SDG coordination and implementation guidelines in 2019, to unpack the complexities of SDG coordination and facilitate MFED to carry out its coordination role effectively. - Preparation of planning guidelines for integrating SDGs, targets and indicators into national/ sectoral plans and programmes, with a structured five-stage planning process. - Providing capacity building support to relevant governmental institutions for mainstreaming, monitoring and reporting on the SDGs in sector plans and planning frameworks, including a workshop on mainstreaming SDG targets and indicators into the National Development Plan (NDP) 11 Performance Framework. - Undertaking awareness and communication activities such as the sensitization of media practitioners on the SDG agenda, briefing of the Parliamentary Select Committee on the SDGs, and dialogue sessions with civil society and academic institutions.